nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Devicetree
       A data structure for describing hardware and its boot-time configuration, including peripherals on a board, boot-time clock frequencies, and interrupt lines.

-   Devicetree Specification (DTS, DTSpec)
+   Devicetree Specification (DTSpec)
-      A specification that "provides a complete boot program to client program interface definition, combined with minimum system requirements that facilitate the development of a wide variety of systems."
-Devicetree Specification, Release v0.3.
+      A document that defines the source and binary representations of a devicetree, along with some common characteristics of the data structure, such as interrupts and memory addressing.

    Device Under Test (DUT)
       A manufactured product undergoing testing.